- Home

 When will enforcement of the new speed limit begin?

-Officers may pull over motorists exceeding the 25 MPH speed limit in certain cases but will issue informational materials about the new citywide policy during the initial phases of implementation.
-The Lowell Police Department will have directed patrols in certain areas that are identified to experience a high volume of motorists exceeding the new speed limit or traveling at excessive speeds.
+The Lowell Police Department is enforcing the new speed limit.
+The Lowell Police Department continues to have directed patrols in certain areas that are identified to experience a high volume of motorists exceeding the new speed limit or traveling at excessive speeds.

 Why was the speed limit changed?